allianceauth/allianceauth/docs/installation/services/openfire.md

 # Openfire

-Add `services.modules.openfire` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.
+Add `allianceauth.services.modules.openfire` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.

 ## Overview
 Openfire is a java-based xmpp server (jabber).